nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 Both the `MultiThreadScheduler` and `EventBasedScheduler` discussed in the previous section automatically create an internal worker thread pool by default.
 In some scenarios, it may be desirable for users to instead assign operators to specific user-defined thread pools.
 This also allows optionally pinning operators to a specific thread.

-Assuming that, I have three operators, `op1`, `op2` and `op3`.
-Assume that I want to assign these two a thread pool and that I would like operators 2 and 3 to be pinned to specific threads in the thread pool.
-The code for configuring thread pools from the Fragment `compose` method is shown in the example below.
+Assume I have three operators, `op1`, `op2` and `op3`, that I want to assign to a thread pool.
+I would also like to pin `op2` and `op3` to specific threads within the pool.
+The example below shows the code for configuring thread pools to achieve this from the Fragment `compose` method.

 `````{tab-set}
 ````{tab-item} C++